-This obscure gentleman is one Trueworthy Ladd Fowler, a fairly prominent 19th century resident of Pembroke, New Hampshire.
+This obscure gentleman is Trueworthy Ladd Fowler, a fairly prominent 19th century resident of Pembroke, New Hampshire.
 Details on his life are quite limited at best, but it is known that he was born in the aforementioned town on December 21, 1816, the last of eleven children born to Benjamin (1769-1832) and Mehitable Ladd Fowler (1776-1853).

 Trueworthy married on August 29, 1847 to Ms. Catherine Lucretia Sargent (1827-1909) and this union eventually produced five children, who are listed as follows: Henry T. (1849-1936), Martin (1851-1853), Adin Gilbert (1855-1910), Charles Martin (born 1855) and Lillia Blanche (born 1860).

-During his long life of nearly 87 years Fowler occupied a variety of public offices in his native town, including that of a school board member, collector of taxes, selectman (for eleven years) and eventually, town moderator.
+During his long life of nearly 87 years, Fowler occupied a number of public offices in his native town, including that of a school board member, collector of taxes, selectman (for eleven years) and eventually, town moderator.
 Fowler also went on to serve as Chairman of the Board of County Supervisors for two terms.
 From 1844-1895 he served Pembroke as a justice of the peace, totaling 51 years!

 While these posts don't really qualify him as a "politician", his service in the New Hampshire State Legislature does.
 In 1857 the town of Pembroke elected Fowler to the State House of Representatives, where he served one term (1858-1859.)
-In 1870 he was named as a deputy marshal and is listed as helping with that years census in the towns of Pembroke, Allenstown, Hooksett and Bow.
+In 1870 he was named as a deputy marshal and is listed as helping with that year's census in the towns of Pembroke, Allenstown, Hooksett and Bow.
 Later in 1876, Fowler was named as Pembroke's delegate to the New Hampshire State Constitutional Convention.

 In his later years Fowler became a highly regarded local historian, and helped author the two-volume History of Pembroke, N.H.:1730-1895.
 He died at the age of 86 on March 13, 1903 and was survived by his wife of fifty-five years, Catherine.
 Both Trueworthy and Catherine were interred in the New North Pembroke Cemetery.
 The History of Pembroke notes that Fowler was "industrious, intelligent, of positive convictions, good judgement and practical common sense, and conscientiously faithful in the accomplishment of his undertaking."